DefTruth/lite.ai.toolkit/README.md

 ### 2.2 Lite.AI's Classes and Pretrained Files.

-Correspondence between the classes in *Lite.AI* and pretrained model files can be found at [lite.ai.hub.md](https://github.com/DefTruth/lite.ai/tree/main/lite.ai.hub.md).
-For examples, the pretrained model files for *lite::cv::detection::YoloV5* and *lite::cv::detection::YoloX* are listed as following.
+Correspondence between the classes in *Lite.AI* and pretrained model files can be found at [lite.ai.hub.onnx.md](https://github.com/DefTruth/lite.ai/tree/main/lite.ai.hub.onnx.md).
+For examples, the pretrained model files for *lite::cv::detection::YoloV5* and *lite::cv::detection::YoloX* are listed as follows.

 |             Model             | Pretrained ONNX Files |                   Rename or Converted From (Repo)                   | Size  |
 | :---------------------------: | :-------------------: | :----------------------------------------------------: | :---: |